thachmpham/thachmpham.github.io/md/gdb/symbol.md

 ```

 Add symbols.
-GDB uses the given section addresses to determine the actual memory addresses of the symbols contained in those sections.
+GDB uses the given sections and addresses to determine the memory addresses of the symbols contained in those sections.
 ```sh
 (gdb) add-symbol-file math.o 0x7ffff7ffa040 -s .data 0x7ffff7ffa070